Scarab Mark I and Scarab Mark II: 1958–1960

 During the race, Reventlow was hit by a Ferrari 412 S driven by Phil Hill, resulting in damage to the rear of his vehicle and a punctured fuel tank.
 Despite this, Reventlow carried on, reaching third place by lap seven, but was given a black flag so that the punctured fuel tank could be repaired.
 Once repaired, officials refused to let the car, now driven by Kessler who had taken over from Reventlow, back on the track, resulting in an "irate outburst" from Reventlow.
 The "punch up" that followed resulted in him and the car being disqualified.

 A fierce battle occurred between Daigh and Hill through the majority of the race, which ended after, on lap 20, Hill's Ferrari started to suffer from fuel vaporisation due to the 100 F heat, eventually forcing him to retire later in the race.
 Daigh's Mk.
 II suffered as well, with a damaged differential, brakes that were overheating and worries about the fuel consumption of the car.
 Despite this, he still won the race.
-As the year ended, the Scarabs also won at Leguna Seca and Nassau Speed Week, where Reventlow won the Governor’s Cup and he and Daigh drove in the Nassau Trophy feature, winning it.
+As the year ended, the Scarabs also won at Laguna Seca and Nassau Speed Week, where Reventlow won the Governor’s Cup and he and Daigh drove in the Nassau Trophy feature, winning it.

 Even after the Mk IIs were sold, the cars continued to win races under Nickey Nouse and Meister Bräuser, where it was driven by Augie Pabst for the 1960 Pacific Grand Prix, a part of the USAC Road Racing Championship.
 As of 2008, Augie Pabst still owned the Mk.
 II he raced with.
 Another Mk.
 II was also driven by Shelby during the 1960 USAC Road Racing Championship, where on June 26 he broke the lap record twice, winning the race.